dimitrapap/mobile-phone-company-phone-bill-web-application/README.md

 **This is a Java project from my early days as a Computer Science student**

-_This programm was created for the fourth semester class Programming on the Internet and the World Wide Web and is the final project for the class_
+_This programm was created for the fourth semester class "Programming on the Internet and the World Wide Web" and is the final project for the class_